Aircraft principal axes: Principal axes

 Normally, these axes are represented by the letters X, Y and Z in order to compare them with some reference frame, usually named x, y, z.
 Normally, this is made in such a way that the X is used for the longitudinal axis, but there are other possibilities to do it.

 Vertical axis (yaw)

 The yaw axis has its origin at the center of gravity and is directed towards the bottom of the aircraft, perpendicular to the wings and to the fuselage reference line.
 Motion about this axis is called yaw.
 A positive yawing motion moves the nose of the aircraft to the right.
 The rudder is the primary control of yaw.

 The term yaw was originally applied in sailing, and referred to the motion of an unsteady ship rotating about its vertical axis.
 Its etymology is uncertain.

 Lateral axis (pitch)

 The pitch axis (also called transverse or lateral axis) passes through an aircraft from wingtip to wingtip.
 Rotation about this axis is called pitch.
-Pitch changes the vertical direction that the aircraft's nose is pointing (a positive pitching motion raises the nose of the aircraft and lowers the tail).
+Pitch changes the vertical direction that the aircraft's nose is pointing (a positive pitching motion raises the nose of the aircraft up and lowers the tail).
 The elevators are the primary control surfaces for pitch.